Monday, April 30, 2018

 Thornton Academy is located in Saco, Maine.
 The private school celebrated its bicentennial anniversary in 2011, which also happens to be the first year that many of its international students started volunteering at the Seashore Trolley Museum.
 Thornton Academy began its Residential Life Program with the 2009/10 school year.
 That year there was one coed dormitory with about forty-four students.
 In addition, several international students lived with local families in the greater Saco area.
 The Residential Life Program at Thornton Academy has grown over the past nine years to now include a little more than 200 students from about thirty different countries living in five dormitories along with the homestay option.

-A BIG THANK YOU to all the Thornton Academy students that have contributed their time in helping Seashore Trolley Museum over these past nine years!
+A BIG THANK YOU to all the Thornton Academy students who have contributed their time in helping Seashore Trolley Museum over these past nine years!
 You have all been AWESOME!

 Photography and video.
 The opening video is an example

-of utilizing the TA students' volunteering in order to complete
+of utilizing the TA students' volunteering to complete

 a classroom project for an audio-visual class.
 The above photo